raquel-carmona/raquel-carmona.github.io/_projects/marcosana.md

 behance_urk: https://www.behance.net/gallery/165906491/Diseno-Editorial-Articulo"
 preview_img: /images/marcosana/ma1.png
 filter_img: /images/marcosana/
+short_description:
-short_description: "Layout of an article about the life of the poet Fernando Macarro Castillo, better known as Marcos Ana, political prisoner during the Franco regime in Spain"
+    "Article on the life of the poet Fernando Macarro Castillo, better known as Marcos Ana, political prisoner during the Franco regime in Spain."
 ---

-Layout of an article about the life of the poet Fernando Macarro Castillo, better known as Marcos Ana, political prisoner during the Franco regime in Spain.
+Article on the life of the poet Fernando Macarro Castillo, better known as Marcos Ana, political prisoner during the Franco regime in Spain.

-(Article by Javier Rodríguez Godoy)
+(Author of the article; Javier Rodríguez Godoy)

-*Maquetación de artículo sobre la vida del poeta Fernando Macarro Castillo, más conocido como Marcos Ana, preso político durante el Régimen Franquista en España.*